Nagi, Okayama

 Nagi (奈義町, Nagi-chō) is a town located in Katsuta District, Okayama Prefecture, Japan.
-As of 1 December 2024, the town had a population of 5,512 in 2,437 households and a population density of 79.3 persons per km².
+As of 1 December 2024, the town had a population of 5,512 in 2,437 households and a population density of 79.3 persons per km^{2}.
 The total area of the town is 69.52 sqkm.

 Geography

 Nagi is located in the northeastern part of Okayama Prefecture, bordered by Tottori Prefecture to the north.
 Located on the southern side of the Chugoku Mountains, mountains and forests occupy the northern town area; and the town is designated as a heavy snowfall area.
 Mount Nagi (1255 meters) from which the town derives its name, is located on the border between Nagi and Chizu, Tottori.
 The southern part of the city is a plateau called the Nihonbara Plateau, where the Ground Self-Defense Force Camp Nihonbara and the Nihonbara Maneuver Area are located.